 Remember, cybersecurity is a shared responsibility, and every employee has a role to play in maintaining a secure environment.
 With a strong security awareness program in place, organizations can empower their employees to become active participants in the fight against cyber threats and ensure the overall safety and resilience of their digital infrastructure.

 In the event that one application or machine in your company exposes you to cyber risk, then all other machines and applications connected to it will get ‘infected’ as well.
 For this reason, you must assess the security risk of every program, application, and machine that you use.
 You need to test and verify everything from risk configuration of an application to their compliance with standard security protocols and control admission credentials for any unusual occurrences.

 Cybersecurity risks continue to develop in complexity.
 Understanding them and establishing appropriate safety practices is an excellent way to properly safeguard your networks and systems, thus, providing security for your workplace environment.
-In AskCody we do so by regularly complying with the international safety regulations.
+In AskCody, we do so by regularly complying with international safety regulations.
 We have obtained an ISAE 3000 report and are protected against OWASP Top 10 security risks.

 In conclusion, cybersecurity risks are a constant concern in today's digital landscape, particularly for SaaS providers.
 Malware and ransomware pose significant threats, and it is crucial to have offline backups and avoid paying ransoms.
 Phishing scams continue to evolve, highlighting the need for a multi-layered approach to security.
 Data breaches can have devastating consequences, so it is essential to choose a SaaS provider with robust security measures in place.